1229chloe/codex_gpt/README.md

 ---

--## 7. Quick Setup Checklist
+## 7. Quick Setup Checklist

 - [ ] Run `streamlit run step1_to_7.py`
 - [ ] Step 7 executes automatically whenever `st.session_state.step == 7`
-- [ ] `step7_data.xlsx` is only for reference and is not read by the code
-- [ ] Steps 1–7 are fully hard-coded and require no external data at runtime
+- [ ] All data is embedded in the script; no external files are read

 ---